 Founded in 2009 and headquartered in the British Virgin Islands, ExpressVPN is secure, versatile, and crazy fast.
 Whether you’re just trying to privatize your online activity in an age of cyber-spying, you want to unblock streaming sites like Netflix and Hulu, or access other censored content on the web – ExpressVPN is one of the best providers to do so.
 But their pricing might be giving you pause – especially with other, cheaper alternatives out there.

-First, we’ll cover some of ExpressVPN’s most enticing features, then talk about how to get it for free for 30 days.
+We’ve put together a guide that will teach you how to get ExpressVPN for FREE.
+Our solution is legit and is not a crack or any pirated software — which by the way, you should keep away from for your own protection.
+First, we’ll cover some of ExpressVPN’s most enticing features, then talk about how to get ExpressVPN free for 30 days.
 We’ll wrap up with some general tips on how to avoid scams and stay safe online.
 Read on!

 ExpressVPN also offers 256-bit AES encryption with multiple protocols, so your information is not only scrambled and hidden from prying eyes, you’ll also be able to make the tweaks that are sometimes necessary to beat tough blocks and censorships.
 A zero-logging policy ensures that none of your activity is recorded anywhere.
 You can also use P2P networks and torrent limitlessly.
 A DNS leak test and automatic kill switch, among other features, completes the package.

-Now before we start, we need to clear up some semantics: ExpressVPN’s “free” trial is not actually a trial – it’s a 30-day money-back guarantee.
+Now before we start, we need to clear up some semantics: The ExpressVPN free trial is not actually a trial – it’s a 30-day money-back guarantee.

 “You may cancel your account with a full refund within 30 days of your initial purchase (“Money Back Guarantee”).